ashleyboucher/hashicorp/terraform-getting-started.md

 $ touch main.tf
 ```

-Open `main.tf` in a text editor and paste in the following block of code:
+Open `main.tf` in a text editor and paste in the following block of sample code:

 ```hcl
 provider "docker" {